Put Gratitude Front and Center During Your Year-End Fundraising Campaign

 Your donors deserve more than just the same boring, generic thank you letter.
 The initial thank you right after you receive a donation is important.
 So is the next one and the one after that and the one after that….

-Thanking your donors is not something you just do after receiving a donation.
+Thanking your donors is not something you just do after you receive a donation.
 You want to thank your donors at least once a month.
-Here are some ideas to show gratitude throughout the year.
+How many of you are actually doing that?

 • Send a handwritten note.